 Canada – Nicaragua Relations

-Positive development cooperation and the increasing trade and investment relationship are central to bilateral relations between Canada and Nicaragua.
+Positive and longstanding development cooperation and the increasing trade and investment relationship are central to bilateral relations between Canada and Nicaragua.

 Canada and Nicaragua have a healthy trade and investment relationship.
-In 2014, two-way merchandise trade reached $376.2 million.
-Canadian exports totalled $28.1 million in 2014, including copper and related products, machinery, fertilizers, textiles and paper and paperboard.
-Canada imported $348.1 million including precious stones and metals (gold), knit and woven apparel, electrical machinery and equipment, coffee and spices, sugar, oilseeds and vegetables.
+In 2017, two-way merchandise trade reached $168 million.
+Canadian exports totalled $40.9 million in 2017, including copper wire, clothing and textile articles, and paper products.
+Canada imported $127 million including clothing, coffee, sugar, and other food products.

 The Emerging Leaders in the Americas Program (ELAP) provides short term scholarship opportunities for students from Latin America and the Caribbean to study or conduct research in Canada.
-The program is notably predicated on Canadian and Nicaraguan institutional linkages, which facilitate the creation of scholarship opportunities.
-These academic agreements help foster research collaborations and student exchanges.
-Since 2009, there are 6 Nicaraguan students who participated in the ELAP.
-In 2014, there were 26 Nicaraguan students participating in exchange opportunities for study or research at the college, undergraduate and graduate level through this and other programmes in Canada, including the ELAP.
+The program is based upon Canadian and Nicaraguan institutional linkages, which facilitate the creation of scholarship opportunities.
+These academic agreements help foster research collaboration and student exchanges.
+Nicaraguan students participate in exchange opportunities for study or research at the college, undergraduate and graduate level through various programs in Canada, including the ELAP.
 In addition to the ELAP scholarships, Nicaraguan students are encouraged to apply for other Canadian awards open to all international students including the prestigious Vanier Canada Graduate Scholarships and the Banting Postdoctoral Fellowships.
-For a fuller list of opportunities, visit www.scholarships-bourses.gc.ca.
+For a full list of opportunities, visit www.scholarships-bourses.gc.ca.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .